Goal-Oriented Access Optimization for ISAC-Enabled Digital Twins: Goal-Oriented Access Design

 \section{Goal-Oriented Access Design}

 This section outlines the design strategies to maximize the total \gls{voi} per frame.
-The proposed approach ensure a per-\gls{ue} reliable delivery of the sensory data of size $B_u$, and a \gls{peb} of at least $\epsilon$ by allocating the $Q$ \glspl{re} within the pull subframe.
+The proposed approach ensure a per-\gls{ue} reliable delivery of the sensory data of size $B_u$, and a \gls{peb} lower than $\epsilon$ by allocating the $Q$ \glspl{re} within the pull subframe.